 Resource Pools

-A Resource pool is a Control-M entity that limits the quantity of a logical resource, such as connections to a database or concurrent executions of a specific application.
-You can use it to control the number of jobs that might execute simultaneously when a job that requires a certain resource is run
+A Resource pool is a Control-M entity that limits the quantity of a logical resource, such as connections to a database or CPU utilization.
+You can use Resource Pools to control the number of jobs that might execute simultaneously when a job that requires a certain resource is run.

 A database can handle a maximum of 100 concurrent logins.